 A modern youth, the glamours of scientific achievements and advance technology put before his eyes, may naturally ask what Swami Vivekananda, a monk that he was did for the betterment of our country.
-A young mind is bewildered to conceive of the persuits of this space age and atomic age and thus comes to the conclusion that material prosperity is the be all and end all of life, neglecting altogether the spiritual values on which the traditional culture of our motherland is based.
+A young mind bewildered conceive to of persuits of this space age and atomic age and thus comes to the conclusion that material prosperity is the be all and end all of life, neglecting altogether the spiritual values on which the traditional culture of our motherland is based.